Disclaimer:- I neither own nor earn anything from this story, simply the pleasure of playing with well-loved characters.

 "Actually, I think I have everything I need," Hermione said with a glint in her eye.

-Severus grinned back, and his head lowered again.
+Severus grinned back, and his head lowered to hers again.
 This time the kiss was heated, Severus' hands drifted up and tangled in her hair.
 After a time his tongue boldly tickled her bottom lip and with a tiny gasp her mouth opened for him.
-Lost in the feel of his lips on hers and their tongues playfully sliding and wrestling, both soon forgot their trouble and what had brought them to the Library this night and revelled in their new found intimacy.
+Lost in the feel of his lips on hers and their tongues playfully sliding and wrestling, both soon forgot their trouble and what had brought them to the library this night and revelled in their newfound intimacy.

-Next morning at breakfast when Professor' Granger and Snape wandered into the Great Hall arm in arm.
-The whole hall came to a standstill, to watch them walking to the head table.
-Minerva McGonagall sat presiding over breakfast that day, with a secret smile.
+Next morning at breakfast when Professors Granger and Snape wandered into The Great Hall arm in arm.
+The whole hall came to a standstill to watch them walking in, and Minerva McGonagall sat presiding over breakfast that day, with a secret smile.

-She'd also had reason to be in the Library last night, and while she wasn't admitting to anything, and further more would never have allowed her Transfiguration Professor to come to any harm.
+She'd also had reason to be in the library last night, and while she wasn't admitting to anything, and she would never have allowed her Transfiguration professor to come to any real harm.
 She was quietly gratified that her plan had worked.